-Compute
+SL1 Extended includes a Compute Cluster that includes a minimum of three Compute Nodes.
 Compute nodes are the SL1 appliances that transport, process, and consume the data from Data Collectors and the SL1 Agent.
 SL1 uses Docker and Kubernetes to deploy and manage these services.
-T
+The compute node sends configuration data to the Database Server and performance date to the Storage Node cluster.

-Load Balancer
+Load Balancing

-A load balance is the SL1 node or appliance that brokers communication with services running on the Compute Cluster.
+A load balancer is the SL1 node or appliance that brokers communication with services running on the Compute Cluster.
 Services running on the Compute Cluster are managed by Kubernetes.
 Therefore, a single service could be running on one Compute node in the Compute Cluster; to provide scale, multiple instances of a single service could be running on one, many, or all nodes in the Compute Cluster.
 To provide scale and resiliency, you can include multiple Load Balancers in your configuration.